MangoTools/generator-sean/README.md

 Yo generator for [sean](https://github.com/MangoTools/sean)

-MEAN.JS is a full-stack JavaScript open-source solution, which provides a solid starting point for [MongoDB](http://www.mongodb.org/), [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/) based applications.
-The idea is to solve the common issues with connecting those frameworks, build a robust framework to support daily development needs, and help developers use better practices while working with popular JavaScript components.
+SEAN is an full-stack javascript open-source framework based on SQL (Sequelize Express Angular and Node).
+It provides everything needed  to build applications with [Sequilize](http://www.sequelize.org/), [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/).
+This project  found it's root on [SEANJS](http://sean.org) project.

 ## Overview

-One of the most frequently asked features from MEAN users is a way to scaffold their applications.
-As we looked for a way to help the community build and deploy production level MEAN applications, we decided to go with a [Yeoman](http://yeoman.io/index.html) generator.
+SEAN uses [Yeoman](http://yeoman.io/index.html) generator for scaffolding application and rapid development.
 Yeoman generators provides a powerful, easy to maintain, and open solution for scaffolding applications.

-So, we set out to work on the features we thought every developer needs, and we are proud to present the official MEAN.JS Yeoman generator.
-It includes a set of simple tools you can use to make your MEAN application development easier and way more fun.
+For clarity we decided to use the same generator formatting as SEAN so user coming from this framework will feel right at home.

 ## Getting Started